-How would it have more beneficial bacteria?
+How does continuous brew kombucha have more beneficial bacteria?

 How can continuous kombucha be done on GAPS?

 I had a great conversation with Hannah of Kombucha Kamp, who is not only knowledgeable in fermentation from a home-cook standpoint, but also she knows tons about the microbiology and science behind it as well!